Fabriciogg8/fabricio-gonzlez-guasque-3e90a/content/pages/index.md

     content: >
       I'm 35 years old, and I live in Uruguay.
 I'm the father of a 6-year-old girl named Guillermina.
-I'm graduated of the Universidad de la República (UDELAR) in the career of Agricultural Engineer, and I'm also studying programming in Sembrando TIC.
+I'm graduated of the Universidad de la República (UDELAR) in the career of Agronomic Engineer, and I'm also studying programming in Sembrando TIC.